 ||Calculus and Vectors

 There may be a $50 refundable book deposit to be paid beginning the second night of classes.
-This is cash only and will be refunded to you on the last two nights of night school.
+This is cash only and will be refunded to you on May 12 or May 16, 2016.
 If you are unable to attend either of the last two nights, you will receive your refund at the beginning of the next semester.
 Please call for specific dates.

 Courses listed will be offered provided there are sufficient registrations and/or qualified teachers available.